Papercut Ketubah Designs

 Fine Art and Jewish Tradition

-Papercut ketubahs have been in the Jewish tradition for centuries, but the ketubah itself has been with us for much longer than that.
+Papercut Ketubah art has been in the Jewish tradition for centuries, but the Jewish marriage contract itself has been with us for much longer than that.
 We have a record spanning back over two thousand years of Jewish couples getting married with a ketubah.
 It is the cornerstone of a Jewish wedding and symbolizes the marriage itself.
-It is fitting then, that you would want to honor your marriage with a beautiful ketubah to proudly display for a lifetime.
+It is fitting then, that you would want to honor your marriage with beautiful handmade artwork to proudly display for a lifetime.

 Thank you for visiting Papercuts By Oren.
 Please take a look at my designs.
 They are modern, stylish, and fit today's aesthetic styles.
+Our text options are appropriate for all streams ranging from the strictest orthodox requirements all the way to the most modern of unions.
 You can find my work either in my shop section, my Etsy page, and you can find ketubah prints in our sister shop, KetubahbyOren.com

 Ask about customizing any design or commissioning a bespoke order